 Self-guided study is not something that comes naturally to many of us.
 It is a skill that can take time and practice to develop.
-Being prepared and having a goal in sight can help.
+Being prepared and having a goal in sight helps.

-There are a few different strategies that you can try to help motivate yourself.
-Have a look through some of our suggestions to make the most of your self-directed learning:
+There are a few different strategies you can try to help motivate yourself.
+Look through some of our suggestions below to make the most of your self-directed learning.

 Changing our mindset

 A bad experience with a particular subject or lecturer can impact our view of our ability.
-When we believe we’re not good at something, then we are more likely to believe it’s pointless putting in the effort.
+When we believe we’re not good at something, we’re more likely to believe it’s pointless putting in the effort.

 A simple strategy to help you change your outlook and keep motivated is to set SMART goals.

-Having a clear idea of what you want to accomplish and how to get there reinforces the mindset that it is possible.
-It gives you a clear plan of action on how you are going to approach study.
-This can also help with anxiety and procrastination when it comes to self-directed study.
+Clearly knowing what you want to accomplish, and how to get there, reinforces the mindset that it is possible.
+It gives you a simple plan of action on how to approach study.
+This can also help with anxiety and procrastination in regard to self-directed study.

 To keep on track, planning an online study group can be helpful.
 You can all choose to cover a specific topic, and chat about it together.
 Or you can pick a theme and work out problems as a group.